observabilitystack/docker-logstash-gelf/README.md

-# logstash-docker-image
+# docker-logstash-gelf

-A Logstash Docker image with some extensions that we usually need
+A Logstash Docker image with some extensions that make it easier to use.
+Plugins being installed are `gelf`, `lumberjack` and some `codecs`.